comdex-official/networks/mainnet/ICS/readme.md

-# Comdex Sovereign Chain joining ICS (PSS, sovereign transition) upgrade version - v15.2.0
+# Comdex Sovereign Chain joining ICS (PSS, sovereign transition) upgrade version - v15.3.0
-# Spawn Time - xxth November 2024 (xxxxday)  xx:xx UTC
+# Spawn Time - 5th December 2024 (xxxxday)  xx:xx UTC
-# Upgrade Date - xxth November 2024 (xxxxday)  xx:xx  UTC
+# Upgrade Date - 5th December 2024 (xxxxday)  xx:xx  UTC
 # CCV.json file to be shared post spawn time

 Comdex's launch on the Replicated Security will be a little different from previous consumer chain launches.
 Previous chain launches spawned a new chain from a fresh genesis state, but Comdex already exists as a sovereign chain.